nsavinov/SPTM/README.md

 ```

 ### Related projects
-Check out the code for [Episodic Curiosity](https://github.com/google-research/episodic-curiosity), which addresses the exploration problem using episodic memory and R-network (complementary to the exploitation policy in this work which relies on a short exploration video).
+Check out the code for [Episodic Curiosity](https://github.com/google-research/episodic-curiosity), which addresses the exploration problem using episodic memory and R-network (could be used as a source of exploration video for SPTM).

 ### Acknowledgements
 We would like to thank Anastasia Savinova for helping with the demo video.